helmutkemper/iotmaker.docker.builder/doc.md

 #### AddRestartMatchFlagToFileLog

-Similar: AddFilterToRestartContainer(), AddRestartMatchFlag(), AddRestartMatchFlagToFileLog()
+Similar: AddFilterToRestartContainer\(\)\, AddRestartMatchFlag\(\)\, AddRestartMatchFlagToFileLog\(\)

-English: Adds a filter to the standard output of the container to look for a textual value releasing the possibility of the container being restarted during the chaos test.
-Input: value: Simple text searched in the container's standard output to activate the filter logDirectoryPath: File path where the container's standard output filed in a `log.N.log` file will be saved, where N is an automatically incremented number. e.g.: "./bug/critical/"
+English: Adds a filter to the standard output of the container to look for a textual value releasing the possibility of the container being restarted during the chaos test\.
+Input: value: Simple text searched in the container's standard output to activate the filter logDirectoryPath: File path where the container's standard output filed in a \`log\.N\.log\` file will be saved\, where N is an automatically incremented number\. e\.g\.: "\./bug/critical/"

 ```
 Note: - Chaos testing is a test performed when there is a need to simulate failures of the microservices involved in the project.